hassaan4584/Swiftjective-C/_posts/2020-6-23-iOS-14-Notable-UIKit-Additions.md

 One reason why?
 Due to the new `.sidebar` stuff which allows for a three column layout.
 You see this all over in iOS 14 - for example Mail and Notes.
 And now, we've also got the whole new list thing going on in collection view.
 That's used heavily in the sidebar world.

-But how do we handle all of this collapsing and such?
+But how do we handle all of that collapsing tomfoolery?
 Won't _that_ be a nightmare, even with diffable datasource?

-No, of course it won't:
+No, of course it won't.
+You can diff things section by section now:
 {% include lazyLoadImage.html image="../assets/images/iOS14_diffDiff.png" %}

 You put it all together, and collection view with split view controller just became a go-to choice for many app's UX.